MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/authentication-issues-in-sharepoint-designer-2013.md

    - [July 11, 2017, update for Office 2013 (KB3172545)](https://support.microsoft.com/topic/july-11-2017-update-for-office-2013-kb3172545-d6b47054-04d5-5154-40ba-3436d1e0efdb)

    - [July 5, 2016, update for Office 2013 (KB3085565)](https://support.microsoft.com/topic/july-5-2016-update-for-office-2013-kb3085565-1d1a6d24-fbd4-1bae-242f-a35e0e2aba40)

-Modern authentication should now be enabled for SharePoint Designer 2013 and you shouldn't see any authentication issues.

-## Clear SharePoint Designer Cache (Optional)
+10. If you still see authentication issues, clear the SharePoint Designer 2013 cache:

-1. Close SharePoint Designer 2013.
+  - Close SharePoint Designer 2013.

-2. On the local computer, navigate to the following folders and remove all files found in each of them:
+  - On the local computer, navigate to the following folders and remove all the files in each folder:

    - `%APPDATA%\Microsoft\Web Server Extensions\Cache`
    - `%APPDATA%\Microsoft\SharePoint Designer\ProxyAssemblyCache`
    - `%USERPROFILE%\AppData\Local\Microsoft\WebsiteCache`

+Modern authentication should now be enabled for SharePoint Designer 2013 and you shouldn't see any authentication issues.